bio-tools/biotoolsSum/README.md

 For running this project, you need to install [node package manager](https://www.npmjs.com/get-npm).

-THIS IS README CREATED WITH BASIC TEMPLATE, IT DOES NOT CONTAIN ANY INFORMATION ABOUT THIS PROJECT YET.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents